atlasbot/bot/README.md

 A Discord bot that does ~~all~~ most of the things - [atlasbot.xyz](https://atlasbot.xyz)

-**This is Atlas 8.0, an unfinished version of Atlas**.
-Source code for pre-8.0 versions will not be made public.
-The code here isn't finished, and while it should work fine, it's missing a lot of the features the live version has.
-Slowly they'll be ported over.
+This is all the code that runs the bot portion of Atlas.
+The dashboard, API and other secret sauce will remain closed source for now.
 Contributions are welcome.

 ## Prerequisites